 Figure 1: The delta-quaternions from each camera have been converted to spacecraft frame, binned to 1 minute and 1 hour, and averaged across cameras.
 Long-term trends (such as those caused by differential velocity aberration) have also been removed.
-The $\Delta X/\Delta Y$ directions represent offsets along the the detectors' rows/columns, while the $\Delta Z$ direction represents spacecraft roll.
-1.3 Spacecraft Pointing and Momentum dumps As in Sector 14, the pointing in Sector 26 was set at +85 degrees in ecliptic latitude so that Camera 2 and Camera 3 straddle the ecliptic pole.
-Camera 1 suffered from strong scattered light signals at the midpoint of orbit 59 and orbit 60, and so Camera 4 alone was used for guiding during this sector.
-A single momentum dump was performed halfway through each orbit.
+The $\Delta X/\Delta Y$ directions represent offsets along the the detectors' rows/columns, while the ΔZ direction represents spacecraft roll.
+1.2 Spacecraft Pointing and Momentum dumps Sector 44 consists of observations of the ecliptic plane.
+For ecliptic pointings, the antisolar point is set towards the edge of Camera 1 (nearest Camera 2), and Cameras 2, 3, and 4 are aligned parallel to the ecliptic plane in the westward direction.
+Camera 1 alone was used for guiding in orbits 95 and 96 of Sector 44.
+One momentum dump was performed in each of orbits 95 and 96.
 Figure 1 summarizes the pointing performance over the course of the sector based on Fine Pointing telemetry.
-1.4 Scattered Light Figure 2 shows the median value of the background estimate for all targets on a given CCD as a function of time.
+1.3 Scattered Light Figure 2 shows the median value of the background estimate for all targets on a given CCD as a function of time.
 Figure 3 shows the angle between each camera's boresight and the Earth or Moon-this figure can be used to identify periods affected by scattered light and the relative contributions of the Earth and Moon to the image backgrounds.
-In Sector 26, the Earth is a significant source of scattered light throughout both orbits.
+At the end of orbit 95, the Moon crosses through Camera 1 and saturates the CCD detectors.
+At the start of orbit 96, the Moon is in Camera 3 and moves through Camera 4 (see Figure 3; the camera fields of view are marked by the horizontal black line).
+Outside of these times, strong scattered light signals are present when the Moon or Earth are near the camera fields of view.

 Figure 2: Median background flux across all targets on a given CCD in each camera.
 The changes are caused by variations in the orientation and distance of the Earth and Moon.
+In Sector 44, the Earth and Moon pass through the camera fields of view, saturating the detectors.
 2 Data Anomaly Flags See the SDPDD (§9) for a list of data quality flags and the associated binary values used for TESS data, and the TESS Instrument Handbook for a more detailed description of each flag.
-The following flags were not used in Sector 26: bits 1, 2, 7, 9, and 11 (Attitude Tweak, Safe Mode, Cosmic Ray in Aperture, Discontinuity, Cosmic Ray in Collateral Pixel).
+The following flags were not used in Sector 44: bits 1, 2, and 9 (Attitude Tweak, Safe Mode, and Discontinuity).
 Cadences marked with bits 3, 4, 6, and 12 (Coarse Point, Earth Point, Reaction Wheel Desaturation Event, and Straylight) were marked based on spacecraft telemetry.
 Cadences marked with bit 5 and 10 (Argabrightening Events and Impulsive Outlier) were identified by the SPOC pipeline.
 Bit 5 marks a sudden change in the background measurements.
 In practice, bit 5 flags are caused by rapidly changing glints and unstable pointing at times near momentum dumps.
 Bit 10 marks an outlier identified by PDC and omitted from the cotrending procedure.
-Cadences marked with bit 8 (Manual Exclude) are ignored by PDC, TPS, and DV for cotrending and transit searches.
-In Sector 26, these cadences were identified using spacecraft telemetry from the fine pointing system.
-All cadences with pointing excursions >7 arcsec (0.3 pixel) were flagged for manual exclude.
-Figure 4 also shows an assessment of the performance of the cotrending based on the final set of manual excludes.
-In Sector 26, the predicted stray light flag (bit 12, value 2048) is disabled for the 2-minute data products.
-Instead, the scattered light exclude flag (bit 13, value 4096) identifies cadences at which individual targets are affected by scattered light.
-The predicted stray light flag (bit 12) continues to be marked in the FFIs and flags times when the Earth/Moon Earth/Moon angles for Sector 26 (O59 + O60), Ed.
-Dec. = +85 2020-06-08 22:32:05 to 2020-07-04 22:51:02 UTC
+The 20-second data mode includes cadences marked with bit 7 and 11 (Cosmic Ray in Optimal Aperture and Cosmic Ray in Collateral Pixel).
+These flags indicate cadences affected by cosmic rays that are removed by the pipeline, and can be found in both the TPF and LC files.
+The data provided in the archive products are corrected for cosmic rays, and a Earth/Moon angles for Sector 44 (O95 + O96), Ed.
+Dec. = 0.5 2021-10-12 03:49:21 to 2021-11-06 18:14:26 UTC